ascendtech/gwt-gradle/README.md

 # gwt-gradle

-This is intended for use with modern GWT projects.
+A plugin for modern GWT projects.
 Currently it aims to support projects that will be ready for GWT 3.x.

-NPM/Webpack has been adapted from work by https://github.com/solugo/gradle-nodejs-plugin
+See below for the NPM/Webpack plugin.

 ## Basic Usage